jl-oclinux/SecWinBatchMode/README.md

-# SWMB - Secure Windows Mode Batch
+# SWMB - Secure Windows Batch Mode

+This repo is issued from a clone of IN2P3 RESINFO SWMB ( Secure Windows  Batch Mode )

 ![](./logo-swmb.png){ align=right }